mfussenegger/nvim-jdtls/README.md

 ### Language server doesn't find classes that should be there

-You can try opening the files that are not found.
-Sometimes if a file is added outside of Neovim, the language server doesn't get the message.
+The language server has its own mental model of which files exists based on what the client tells it.
+If you modify files outside of neovim, then the language server won't be notified of the changes.
+This can happen for example if you switch to a different branch with git.

+If the language server doesn't get a notification about a new file, you might get errors, telling you that a class cannot be resolved.
+If that is the case, open the file and save it.
+Then the language server will be notified about the new file and it should start to recognize the classes within the file.

 ### After updating eclipse.jdt.ls it doesn't work properly anymore